getify/foi-lang/README.md

 compute2(< 1, 3, 5, 7, 9 >);
 // < 3, 6, 9, 12, 15 >
 ```

+**Note:** In the evaluation-expression form (for the `compute2` definition), the leading `,` in the arguments list indicates explicitly omitting the *range*, thereby producing a right-partially-applied function that expects the *range*.

 The `~filter` comprehension works like this: